UPDATED: Aug 12, 2020

 Term policies are what most people think of when they think life insurance, but there are other options, too.
 Let’s look at Liberty Mutual’s permanent policies.

 A popular alternative to term insurance is permanent life insurance, which lasts the lifetime of the policyholder.

-Whole life is a type of permanent life insurance that offers financial benefits during the policyholder’s lifetime and can form a foundation for financial security.
-Whole life insurance includes fixed premiums that don’t increase over time and a guaranteed death benefit.
+Whole life is a type of permanent life insurance that offers financial benefits during the policyholder’s lifetime and this life insurance can preserve retirement savings. whole life insurance includes fixed premiums that don’t increase over time and a guaranteed death benefit.